2022 Ecuador landslides

-Background and details of the disaster

 From January 31 to February 1, 2022, heavy rainfall impacted Ecuador, which caused multiple landslides, floods, and mudflows.
 It was caused by the country's biggest rainfall in nearly 20 years, which fell on the capital.

+Background

 Heavy rains, floods, and landslides have affected Ecuador, especially Guayas, Cotopaxi, El Oro, and Los Ríos, since the rains began on January 28, 2022.
 According to the local authorities of the city of Quito, the flooding occurred in the western part of the city after a brief period of rain of up to 75 mm in the afternoon of January 31, 2022.
 In Quito, there are 28 dead, 52 injured and 1 missing.
 The rain caused mudslides on Pichincha volcano overlooking the capital, damaging roads in the capital, washing away cars, destroying homes, and damaging infrastructure along the way.

 According to videos on social media, local residents wept and screamed for help as a muddy river carrying trees, vehicles, garbage cans, and utility poles flowed through the streets of Quito.
 "The soil on the slopes was oversaturated, which led to slips from the slopes into the river course, and that led to this landslide," Guarderas said.

 Monday's rainfall was a "record figure" not seen in the past since 2003.
 Quito Mayor Santiago Guaderas said.
 According to the mayor, it was the heaviest rainfall in the capital in nearly two decades.
 The storm that caused the landslide was as high as 75 liters per square meter (that means nearly 75 mm or nearly 3 inches of rain).